Track Days / Club Racing · Workflow guide

-Track day participants are paying customers.
-They expect same-day galleries with every car identified.
-Here's how to deliver while competitors are still culling.
+Track day participants are paying customers who expect same-day galleries with every car identified.
+Here's a workflow that detects car numbers, matches them to the organizer's list, and writes the metadata for you — so you deliver while competitors are still culling.

-Track day photography is unlike professional racing.
-There's no official entry list, numbers are temporary (tape, magnetic plates), and cars change between sessions.
-Participants are paying customers with high expectations for fast delivery and professional tagging.
-The mix of road cars (with license plates, no numbers) and purpose-built race cars adds complexity.
+Track day photography is unlike sanctioned racing.
+There's often no official entry list, numbers are temporary (tape, magnetic plates) and can change between sessions, and cars change between run groups.
+Participants are paying customers with high expectations for fast delivery and clean, professional tagging.
+The mix of road cars (license plates, no race number) and purpose-built racers adds complexity — you end up identifying cars by two different methods in the same event.
+That manual matching is exactly the slow part that detection plus a roster can take off your plate.

 1-day event with 3-5 run groups throughout the day